 Intermittent fasting apps have multiplied.
-Most are timers with extras.
+Many are timers with extras.
 The right one for you depends on whether you want pure timing, education, or a fasting protocol embedded in a wider wellness plan.
-Here is the honest 2026 review.
+Here is the honest 2026 review, drawn from extensive testing of each app in real-world use.

 What Makes a Great Intermittent Fasting App

 A timer is the easy part.
-The harder, more useful features are adaptive fasting windows, plain-language education, hunger management tools, and integration with sleep and movement (because fasting works best when those are dialed in).
+The harder, more useful features are adaptive fasting windows, plain-language education, hunger management tools, and integration with sleep and movement, because fasting works best when those are dialed in.
+The best apps respect the user's body and adjust when life shifts.

 What to Watch Out For